 Load balancing added to CDNs means that connections are also filtered before going to any server.
 The purpose of this is to find out the best location to send data from but it also means that if a known attack occurs, those connections can be blocked before even reaching a server.

 So why do I need a fast site?

 There is nothing more frustrating for a user than a slow or unresponsive website.
 Every second a page takes to load is the potential to lose potential customers.
 If a site fails to load altogether that visitor may lose trust and never return.

 If you want to compete online then having a fast and efficient website is one of the most important factors.
 This means not only have a fast and efficient hosting plan, but also adding in additional important features such as CDNs to enhance what is already there.

-Some hosting providers will include CDNs with their plans.
-These come in a huge array of options.
-Some are additional paid options, some are free, limited plans.
-Others include CDN only for your media while other will cache everythig on a CDN.
+Good hosting providers will generally include CDNs with their plans, or at least have the option available as an add-on.
+The options for your CDN can vary from all-inclusive and quite well packaged to understand, to disparate and confusing.
+Some are additional paid options, some are free, others are freemium.
+And then some hosting providers will include CDN only for your media while other will cache everything on a CDN.

 Regardless of what type of CDN you use, there is almost always going to be a major benefit to including this in how you run your website.

-If you would like to know the best way to implement a CDN, how to set one up on your current hosting or how you can set your website up to be as efficient as possible, speak to the team here at Illustrate Digital and we’ll be happy to help!
+If you would like to know the best way to implement a CDN, how to set one up on your current hosting or how you can achieve a fast website setup, speak to the team here at Illustrate Digital and we’ll be happy to help!